alexjlockwood/AndroidDesignPatterns/_drafts/2015-01-13-activity-fragment-shared-element-transitions-part3b.md

 At this point you might be thinking "if only there was a way to temporarily pause the transition until we know for sure that the shared elements' end values have been determined."

 Fortunately, we can get around these issues by postponing the activity's shared element transition using the Activity's [`postponeEnterTransition()`][postponeEnterTransition] and [`startPostponedEnterTransition()`][startPostponedEnterTransition] methods.<sup><a href="#footnote?" id="ref?">?</a></sup> The first method tells the framework to pause the shared element transition until all data has been loaded and all views have been laid out.
 Since the framework cannot automatically know when this is, we must also call the second method to tell the framework that it is OK to start the transition.
 Clearly we must wait for the views to finish their layout before the shared element transition can begin.
-Thus, a common pattern is to start the postponed transition in an `onPreDraw` listener, which is guaranteed to be called after the view is properly measured and laid out:
+Thus, a common pattern is to start the postponed transition in an `OnPreDrawListener`, which is guaranteed to be called after the view is properly measured and laid out:

 ```java
 activity.postponeEnterTransition();